Programs & Events

 • Go on a scavenger hunt while enjoying the trail!

-• 14 fitness activity stations along the walking trail.
+• 14 adult fitness activity stations along the walking trail.

 • Begins at the trailhead by the park office.